uujohnnyuu/HUSKYPO/README.md

     def dynamic_element(self, par) -> Element:
         # __set__ will get the tuple and assign it to Element to initialize static_element.
+        # The logic of tuple is exactly the same as the method of placing parameters in an Element,
+        # such as (by, value, index, timeout, remark).
+        # It also includes other configuration methods mentioned in the Element documentation,
+        # such as (by, value, remark), and so on.
         self.static_element = (By.XPATH, f'//*[contains(text(), "{par}")]')
         return self.static_element
 ```